New Tools to Combat Whistleblower Retaliation

 Additionally, plaintiff should plead adverse actions in detail, as context matters, i.e., “the significance of any given act of retaliation will often depend upon the particular circumstances.”
 Burlington N., 548 U.S. at 57.
 For example, changing an employee’s work hours may be materially adverse where the change in hours would effectively force the employee to resign.
 In a SOX retaliation case, the ALJ found that the plaintiff suffered an adverse action when he was given one day to either resign or accept a transfer to a different department that would significantly decrease his workload.
 McClendon v.
 Hewlett Packard, Inc, 2006-SOX-29 (ALJ Oct.
 5, 2006).

-Plaintiff should also plead retaliatory actions (any act that would dissuade a reasonable employee from whistleblowing) that occured outside of the statute of limitations.
+Plaintiff should also plead retaliatory actions (any act that would dissuade a reasonable employee from whistleblowing) that occurred outside of the statute of limitations.
 While such adverse actions are not actionable, they can constitute important circumstantial evidence of retaliation, and including them in the complaint is important to ensure that they are discoverable.
 Finally, it is critical to exhaust administrative remedies where plaintiff is subjected to additional adverse actions after filing a complaint.

 G. Prosecuting Whistleblower Retaliation Claims